Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 \edef\assumptIntvSupport{\thecounterassump}

+Following several previous works \cite{brehmer2022weakly, vonkuegelgen2021self}, we consider for the theoretical results that all distributions have full support.
 If the observational and interventional distribution do not share the same support, there exist data points for which the intervention targets can be determined from the observation $X^t$ alone.
 In such situation, the encoder can change its encoding depending on the intervention target, as long as the decoder can yet recover the full observation.
 This can potentially create representation models that ignore the latent structure, since the intervention targets are already known.
 Furthermore, when intervention targets are known from seeing causal variables, we potentially introduce new independencies from intervention targets.
 For instance, if we have the graph $C_1,C_2\to C_3$ where $I_3=1$ only if $I_1=1,I_2=0$, we can induce the intervention targets from other causal factors, making $C_3$ essential independent of $I_3$.
 To prevent such degenerate solutions, we take the assumption that the observational and intervention distributions share the same support.
 This assumption implies that any data point could come from either the interventional or observational regime, ensuring that the intervention target cannot deterministically be found from an observation $X^t$.

 \stepcounter{counterassump}